 The recipient of a second traveling scholarship is granted the sum in its entirity for travel and traveling expenses and a general accounting must be made and filed in the School Office within three months of the end of its use.
 The student is not required to return for another period of study but may apply for free tuition should he or she and their instructors deem this additional study advisable.
 Use of free tuition under such circumstances may be regulated and arranged with the Curator of the Schools.
+These scholarships were first awarded in 1902 and eleven students were awarded Cresson Traveling Scholarships in 1956 representing \$1400.00 each.

 NOTE: The Faculty is not obliged to recommend awards of traveling scholarships if, in its opinion, the work submitted is not of sufficient merit to justify such recommendation.
 A student may be awarded but one traveling scholarship in any given year and is ineligible for competition after having received two such awards.
 Awards are made primarily on quality of work submitted.
 The Faculty endeavors to apportion the awards so that all departments are recognized.

 THE LEWIS S. WARE MEMORIAL TRAVELING SCHOLARSHIPS.
 The Lewis S. Ware Memorial Traveling Scholarships in accordance with the will of the testator, provide European Traveling Scholarships in amount and regulations similar to those of Cresson Scholarships of that year.
 These scholarships will be awarded according to the income available on the recommendation of the Faculty by the Board of Directors to students of outstanding merit.
-These scholarships were first awarded in 1938 and one Ware Traveling Scholarship was awarded in 1957 representing an amount of \$1200.00.
+These scholarships were first awarded in 1938 and one Ware Traveling Scholarship was awarded in 1956 representing an amount of \$1400.00.

-THE J. HENRY SCHIEDT MEMORIAL TRAVELING SCHOLAR-SHIPS.
+THE J. HENRY SCHIEDT MEMORIAL TRAVELING SCHOLARSHIPS.

 The J. Henry Schiedt Memorial Traveling Scholarships in accordance with the will of Cornelia Schiedt, provides for the award of Traveling Scholarships according to the income available.
 The award of these scholarships will be made on the recommendation of the Faculty by the Board of Directors to students of outstanding merit.
 Eligibility for his competition will be based on the same requirements as set up for Cresson Awards of that year.
 These scholarships are not specifically designated for European Travel.
 It is therefore possible, under certain circumstances, for a competing student to make application to the Curator of the Schools at least three months before the date of competition for a particular program.
-These scholarships were first awarded in 1949 and three Schiedt Traveling Scholarships of \$1,400.00 each were awarded in 1959.
+These scholarships were first awarded in 1949 and eight Schiedt Traveling Scholarships of \$1200.00 each were awarded in 1956.

 THE CHARLES TOPPAN PRIZES.
-The Charles Toppan Prizes for 1959 are: First Prize, \$300.00; Second Prize, \$200.00; and one honorable mention of \$100.00.
+The Charles Toppan Prizes for 1957 are: First Prize \$300.00; Second Prize, \$200.00; and one honorable mention of \$100.00.
 These prizes were established in 1881 by the gift of Mrs. Charles Toppan, Miss Harriette R. Toppan, and Mr. Robert N. Toppan.
 The prizes are awarded only to students who have previously received and used a Cresson Scholarship.
 Competitors who fulfill all of the requirements for a Second Cresson Traveling Scholarship will, at the same time, be considered eligible to compete for a Toppan Prize, also those winning a Ware or Schiedt.

 Any student having received one Toppan prize is debarred from receiving another Toppan prize of the same or lower value.
 The work submitted in competition must be an original painting, in oil, tempera or water color, the unaided work of the student without criticism.
+The subject for the paintings to be submitted will be announced in November 1957.
+All work in competition must be submitted without signature by Saturday, May 3, 1958.
+No student may submit more than one example.